• ๐Ÿ‡บ๐Ÿ‡ธ EN

 9. GAME TIMER

 Some tournaments use a time limit for games.
 Diamond Core includes a countdown timer that you can use during the game.
+The default timer duration is set per tournament edition by the administrator.
+If no duration is configured, it defaults to 45 minutes.

 Scoring sheet controls with timer, undo, and submit buttons